-Min-priority queues are also used in event-driven simulations, where an event may generate future events, and we need to simulate the events in chronological order.
+Min-priority queues also used in event-driven simulations, where an event may generate future events, and we need to simulate the events in chronological order.

 HEAP-EXTRACT-MAX is O(lg n) since there is only constant work added to the O(lg n) MAX-HEAPIFY.

 This is clearly O(lg n) due to following a simple path up the tree.
-Let's work this example, where the item at i has its key increased from 4 to 15, and then it is propagated up:
+Let's work this example, where the element at i has its key increased from 4 to 15, and then it is propagated up:

 This propagation follows the "Peter Principle": the claim that persons in a hierarchical organization are promoted through the ranks of management until they reach their level of incompetency!!!